saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ## Additional Resources

+### Example Test Scripts

+See [Sauce Labs Training on GitHub](https://github.com/saucelabs-training).

-### Appium
+### Visual Testing

+While [Visual Testing](/visual) runs on Sauce Labs servers, the URL gets sent to `"https://hub.screener.io"`.
+This means that the [`username`](#username) and [`accessKey`](#accesskey) values are required.

+See [Visual Testing with WebDriver](/visual/e2e-testing/webdriver-integration) and [Visual Options](/visual/e2e-testing/options).

-#### Unsupported Appium Capabilities
+### Unsupported Appium Capabilities

 These are currently not supported for real devices:
 * `installApp`: Managed by RDC differently, but cannot be used inside an Appium test as part of the routine.
 * `removeApp`: Managed by RDC differently, but cannot be used inside an Appium test as part of the routine.
 * `Edit Timezone`: Appium does not provide a capability to edit the timezone of a device in automated testing on real devices.
 * See [Virtual Device Capabilities](#virtual-device-capabilities-sauce-specific--optional) for information about timezone capabilities in a virtual device testing.

-#### Example Test Scripts

-See [Sauce Labs Training on GitHub](https://github.com/saucelabs-training).

-### Visual Testing

-While [Visual Testing](/visual) runs on Sauce Labs servers, the URL gets sent to `"https://hub.screener.io"`.
-This means that the [`username`](#username) and [`accessKey`](#accesskey) values are required.

-See [Visual Testing with WebDriver](/visual/e2e-testing/webdriver-integration) and [Visual Options](/visual/e2e-testing/options).